villekf/OMEGA-doc/docs/source/reconstruction.rst

 .. note::

-	When forming the system matrix, the source and detector (or detector-detector) positions HAVE to be inside the FOV.
+	When forming the system matrix, the source and detector (or detector-detector) positions HAVE to be outside the FOV.